 When feeding your rat give only what can be consumed within a 24 hour period, in that way you can be sure of maintaining freshness and be aware of how much your rat eats.
 Rats do like to hide their stash so you might want to investigate their favorite hang outs to make sure they are eating the amount you are placing in their dishes.

 Your rat likes to get treats as much as you like to give them.
 As much as we all want to stick with the healthiest of treats, most of us are guilty of giving them the occasional “unhealthy” snack.
 Moderation and common sense are the keys.

 The healthiest treats are the fruit and vegetables.

 *Note: On the subject of fruit, there has been some discussion regarding oranges causing cancer in male rats.
-It is the consuming of very large amounts over a long period of time of d-limonene in orange rind and commercial orange juice that they are referring to.
+It is the consuming of very large amounts of d-limonene in orange rind and commercial orange juice, over a long period of time, that they are referring to.
 The actual meat of the orange is not a problem and can be given to both female and male rats.